 North American Rescue Products Fellow Position Description

-The Upstate Warrior Solution (UWS) Fellowship Program is a nine-month program for veterans.
-Fellows will receive internal workforce development, soft skills development, professional mentorship, and educational and professional development opportunities.
-Each fellow will be assigned a fellow owner who will provide guidance, and monitor progress, attendance, and participation closely.
+The Upstate Warrior Solution (UWS) Fellowship Program is a 9-month, service-oriented program for veterans and their spouses.
+Fellows receive internal workforce development, soft skills development, professional mentorship, educational and professional development opportunities.
+Each fellow will be assigned a fellow sponsor who will provide guidance and monitor progress, attendance, and participation closely.

 North American Rescue, LLC Fellow Position Description